aws/aws-cdk/DESIGN_GUIDELINES.md

 ### Grants

-Grants are one of the most powerful concept in the AWS Construct Library.
+Grants are one of the most powerful concepts in the AWS Construct Library.
 They offer a higher level, intent-based, API for managing IAM permissions for AWS resources.